DevMountain/node-auth-afternoon/README.md

 Here we will create the server file.

+* Create a folder called server on the root.
 * Create a file called `index.js` in the server folder.
 * Install and require the following packages and store them on const variables
     * express